rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/UpdateSnmpConfigInput.md

   - SNMP configuration updates for the specified Rubrik cluster.
 - snmpConfigV92: SnmpConfigurationPatchInput
   - SNMP configuration updates for the specified Rubrik cluster.
-- clusterUuid: System.String
-  - Required.
-UUID used to identify the cluster the request goes to.
-- id: System.String
-  - Required.
-ID of the Rubrik cluster or *me* for self.